 1 teaspoon flaxseed meal, 1 tablespoon water

 The flu vaccine and yellow fever vaccine contain traces of egg protein.
-Ask your child’s doctor or allergist whether these vaccines are safe for your child.
+Ask your child’s healthcare provider or allergist whether these vaccines are safe for your child.

 There are many areas of ongoing research that focus on understanding allergies and allergic reactions.
-Check with your doctor about new research findings that may help your child.
+Check with your healthcare provider about new research findings that may help your child.

 Trouble breathing or a cough that won’t stop